-Hours later, Joe got the call that after disassembly and inspection it was discovered that there was severe scoring on the annular piston and that it could not be repaired onboard the rig.
+Around a few hours later, Joe got the call that after disassembly and inspection it was discovered that there was severe scoring on the annular piston and that it could not be repaired onboard the rig.
 He asks the OIM if there was one onboard the rig, the OIM told him he would have to call the Materials Coordinator and check.
-The OIM called Joe back a few minutes later and said that they didn’t have one onboard in inventory but he believed there was one overhauled on one of their other rigs in the same region.
-Joe’s next step was to gain approval to transfer the piston to his rig so they could repair this and not incur any more downtime while waiting to get the Annular back together and tested.
-Joe called everyone back and let them know of the situation.
-Upon doing this though he found out that the overhauled annular piston had actually been installed a few weeks prior but there might be a new one in the Corporate Inventory in town….
+The OIM called Joe back in a few minutes and said that they didn’t have one onboard in inventory but believed there was one overhauled on one of their other rigs in the same region.
+Joe’s next step was to gain approval to transfer the piston to his rig so they could repair this and not potentially incur any more downtime while waiting to get the Annular back together and tested so they could run the stack for the Client.
+Joe called back everyone back and let them know of the situation.
+Upon doing this though he found out that the overhauled annular piston had actually been installed a few weeks prior and that there could potentially be a new one in the Corporate Inventory in town….”

-This type of situation happens all too often offshore.
-Someone thinks they have the critical spare in inventory, but upon further inspection and investigation, it is found that it is either inaccurate or has already been used and not recorded correctly in the Inventory System.
+This is all too often of a story offshore, someone thinks they have the critical spare in inventory but upon further inspection and investigation it is found that it is either inaccurate or has already been used and not recorded correctly in the Inventory System.
 These critical spares are crucial to ensure there is no downtime onboard the rig and thus ensuring the Client stays happy.